LoginRadius/docs/content/references/sdk/android-sdk/index.md

 }
 ```

-## Integrate Traditional Login
+## Integrate Email/Password (Traditional) Login
-The following code can be used to implement traditional login:
+The following code can be used to implement email/password (traditional) login using email:

-- Using Email

 ```Java
 private void doLogin() {